 Daoism (also known as “Taosim”) is a Chinese philosophical tradition that emphasizes living in harmony with the universe and both the light and dark sides to everything.

 It may seem like kind of a stretch, but hedge fund manager Mark Spitznagel applies his own form of Daoism to investing.
-His motto is “One gains by losing and loses by gaining,” and it fits harmoniously within the Austrian School of economics.
+His motto is “One gain by losing and loses by gaining,” and it fits harmoniously within the Austrian School of economics.

 In The Dao of Capital, Spitznagel presents the grand panoply of the history of investing, from dynastic China to late 19th-century Europe.
-He shows readers how to apply the theories of the Austrian School, and of Ludwig von Mises in particular, to their own investing portfolios.
+He shows readers how to apply the theories of the Austrian School, and of Ludwig von Mises in particular, to their own investment portfolios.